Porsche Raises Electric Car Targets And Announces A 911 Hybrid

 However, the company said it would not drop internal combustion engine vehicles as it is lining up a $24 million investment in the development of e-fuel technology.
 This type of environment-friendly fuel aims at replacing traditional fuel in non-electric models.

 Porsche had a stellar 2021 as it recorded record sales, revenue, and operating profit.
-The company’s sales hit $36.7 billion, $4.9 billion more compared to the previous year —operating also increased by 27% to $5.9 billion against 2020.7 Social Media Stocks That Are Worth Your Attention
+The company’s sales hit $36.7 billion, $4.9 billion more compared to the previous year —operating also increased by 27% to $5.9 billion against 2020.7 Pharmaceutical Stocks to Buy For a Healthy Portfolio in 2022

+One year ago, investors expected 2021 to be a huge year for pharmaceutical stocks.
+The bullish perspective was that as vaccines rolled out and the economy reopened, investors would shift from biotech stocks to traditional pharmaceutical stocks.

+But the Delta variant has kept Covid-19 top of mind for many investors.
+While it’s true that some pharmaceutical stocks were part of the vaccine race, other players in the space have not performed as well as was hoped.
+Case in point, as of October 6, 2021, the iShares U.S. Pharmaceuticals ETF (NYSEARCA:IHE) is up only 9.7% in the last 12 months.
+And if you bought shares of the fund at the beginning of the year, you have no growth to show for your patience.

 .